Recidiviz/public-dashboard/README.md

    `yarn install`

 That's it!
-We suggest installing a linting package for your preferred code editor that hooks into [eslint](#eslint).
-We recommend [linter-eslint](https://atom.io/packages/linter-eslint) if you're using Atom.
+We suggest installing a linting package for your preferred code editor that hooks into eslint.
 (Note that you may need to configure your linting plugin to use multiple package directories.)

 Individual packages may require some additional configuration to work properly; refer to their respective README files for more information.